PhanChenh/CapstoneProject/README.md

 This is more secure comparing to use hash method only (reduce re-identify risk even if the attacker has a potential data list)

 After that, I create a pseudonym matching to apply pseudonym method on hash value above.
-This will help user have a clear view of their data more than look at hash value (a long string)
+This will help user/ analysis have a clear view of their data more than look at hash value (a long string)

 **Note:**
 As you noted that I did create a key and a matching which is not a good idea for de-identify.